tuzovakaoff/aquatone/README.md

 }
 ```

+### Directory Busting

+A module which runs dirb on found URLs.
+By default aquatone-buster asks for each found URL if it should be busted.

+    $ aquatone-buster --domain example.com

+Running the buster with the --yes option, it busts all found URLs.

+    $ aquatone-buster --domain example.com --yes

+By default it runs dirb with `-S -w -r` parameters and uses `/usr/share/wordlists/dirb/big.txt` as its wordlist.
+Will be changeable in future updates.

+#### Results

+An html report will be generated in the `aquatone/domain/dirb_report/` directory.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/michenriksen/aquatone.
+Bug reports and pull requests are welcome on GitHub at https://github.com/0x00xx/aquatone.

 ## License